Tired of placing your anchor beneath your pontoon seats?

 2. Powerwinch Pontoon Anchor Winch

-Winch Type: Electric, 12-volt operating power with 15 amp circuit breaker
+- 12 Volt operating power with 15 ampere circuit breaker

 This anchor winch comes ready to install with 30 feet each of 10-gauge red and black wires.
 The finish is also built for saltwater: UV-resistant with a powder-coated steel frame.
 It comes with a two-year warranty, in case there’s any trouble.